hmelino/moneyChamber/README.md

 2	POS123456788	2018.10.26 10:02	Buy	1	VMID	29.435				33.305	3.87	0
 3	POS123456787	2018.12.10 10:00	Buy	5	PSN	2213.6				3054	42.02	0
 ```
-- You can usually get statement like from Trading212 monthly email statement, or you can manually adjust/add values from this example statement.
+- This statement can be recieved as monthly Trading212 email statement, or can be manually added/adjusted.

 ## Use